-This classic Spaghetti Carbonara with bacon is a simple pasta dish that takes just about 20 minutes to make and always hits the spot.
+This easy Spaghetti Carbonara is a simple pasta dish that takes just about 20 minutes to make and always hits the spot.
 It combines perfectly cooked noodles, crispy bacon, and a rich and creamy sauce made with eggs, Parmesan cheese, and freshly ground black pepper.

-A plate full of Spaghetti Carbonara topped with bacon and peas.
-How to reheat carbonara.
-Spaghetti carbonara easy. simple carbonara recipe. carbonara recipes.
+A plate full of easy Spaghetti Carbonara topped with bacon and peas.

 Easy Spaghetti Carbonara Recipe